ZYKDX/5004/README.md

+Pizza class: should have a copy constructor
+PizzaOrder1: independent copy in getPizza method

 Instructions:
 1. This is a group assignment.
 Please form a group of 2 to 3 students and work on this assignment together.
 2. Please include a summary of your group work.
 (10 points)